HOGENT-frontendweb/webservices-cursus/5-testing/index.md

 Antwoord op de vragen als volgt:

 - Would you like to use Jest when running "test" script in "package.json"?: yes
-- Would you like to use Typescript for the configuration file?: no
+- Would you like to use Typescript for the configuration file?: yes
 - Choose the test environment that will be used for testing: node
 - Do you want Jest to add coverage reports?: no
 - Which provider should be used to instrument code for coverage?: v8